 As with anything related to student loans, there is no one option that is best for everyone.
 The best way to decide whether a fixed or variable student loan interest rate is a better option for you is by weighing the pros and cons of each.

-Pros & Cons Of Fixed Student Loan Interest Rates
+Pros & Cons Of Fixed Average Student Loan Interest Rate

 With fixed student loan interest rates, the interest rate on your loan will remain the same throughout the life of the loan.
 This gives you the advantage of knowing exactly how much you need to keep aside to cover your monthly payments after the grace period.

 The downside of this option is if variable interest rates drop, you will be stuck with the higher fixed rates.

 Pros & Cons Of Variable Student Loan Interest Rates

 With variable student loan interest rates, the interest rate on your loan will fluctuate several times over the life of the loan.
 There is no way to predict whether the rate will increase or decrease during the repayment term.